kanaabe/brendenclarke/README.md

 ## Gatsby / Netlify CMS Starter

 This simple starter is inspired by Netlify's [Gatsby + Netlify CMS Starter](https://github.com/netlify-templates/gatsby-starter-netlify-cms).
 Instead of a blog-style site, this starter is focused on an artist's portfolio.
-The only modelling provided is a "Category" with the ability to upload media.
+The only modelling provided is a "Work" with the ability to upload media.
 The rest is up to you!

 ## Features